 Scholarship programs connected prospective refugee students with the world.
-By 1967 about twenty voluntary organizations from the US, France, Denmark, Norway, and Great Britain, among other places, including the Africa Educational Trust, International University Exchange Fund, and World University Service, specialized in African refugee education and placement.
+By 1967 about twenty voluntary organizations from the US, France, Denmark, Norway, and Great Britain, among other places, including the Africa Educational Trust, IUEF, and World University Service, specialized in African refugee education and placement.
 In addition to voluntary agencies, governments across the East and West and non-aligned countries like Yugoslavia welcomed African students, some of them refugee students.
 We do not know how many African refugee students received scholarships.
-Yet the following numbers allow for an understanding of the general scale of global African student migrations in the 1960s.
-In 1959-60 only about 4% of international students in the US hailed from Africa, a percentage which quadrupled between 1959 and 1967 as decolonization progressed.
-Between 1961 and 1971 the African Scholarship Program of American Universities enabled nearly 1600 Africans to study across the US and become the “modernizing elites” of tomorrow.
-By 1967 students from sub-Saharan Africa were spread across the globe: there were 4,347 in France, 5,613 in the US, 3,272 in the USSR, 3,299 in the UK, and 1,171 in West Germany.
-Yugoslavia offered 7,900 scholarships for liberation movements from the global South for university education, vocational training and secondary school education between 1955-84.
-Zooming in on students studying at universities and professional technical schools from Portuguese dependent territories – Angola, Mozambique, Guinea Bissau and Cape Verde – there were 40 African students in Bulgaria, 54 in Czechoslovakia, 22 in East Germany, 32 in Hungary, 6 in Poland, 9 in Romania, and 158 in the Soviet Union in 1967.
+However, available statistics offer general indications of the scale of global African student migrations in the 1960s.
+In 1959–60 only about 4% of international students in the US hailed from Africa, a percentage that quadrupled between 1959 and 1967 as decolonization progressed.
+Between 1961 and 1971, the African Scholarship Program of American Universities enabled nearly 1600 Africans to study across the US and become the “modernizing elites” of tomorrow.
+By 1967 students from sub-Saharan Africa were spread across the globe.
+There were 4,347 in France, 5,613 in the US, 3,272 in the USSR, 3,299 in the UK, and 1,171 in West Germany.
+Yugoslavia offered 7,900 scholarships for liberation movements from the Global South for university education, vocational training, and secondary school education between 1955 and 1984.
+Focussing on students studying at universities and professional technical schools from the Portuguese dependent territories of Angola, Mozambique, Guinea Bissau, and Cape Verde, there were 40 African students in Bulgaria, 54 in Czechoslovakia, 22 in East Germany, 32 in Hungary, 6 in Poland, 9 in Romania, and 158 in the Soviet Union in 1967.

-Exactly how many refugee students were currently studying on scholarships was unknown to conference delegates in 1967.
-They knew that about 500 southern African refugee students had studied in the U.S. between 1961 and 1967 on US government scholarships, and that the Swedish government supported another 60 students during the year 1966-67 to study at European universities, to which the Danish Refugee Council added about 23 students, who studied mainly at universities in Africa.
-According to one estimate, in 1967 there were 796 students from southern Africa enrolled in American universities and an estimated 750-1000 secondary school students in Africa to be potentially fed into university education, plus those on other continents.
-These numbers were infinitesimally low compared with the overall numbers of refugees.
-Yet some who worked in the field of refugee education claimed that this was enough because very few refugees had the necessary prior knowledge to be accepted to university and only slightly more had the prior education to access secondary school.
+The 1967 conference delegates did not possess accurate data regarding the exact numbers of African refugee students studying abroad.
+They knew that about 500 Southern African refugee students had studied in the US between 1961 and 1967 on US government scholarships and that the Swedish government supported another 60 students during the year 1966–67 to study at European universities, to which the Danish Refugee Council added about 23 students, who studied mainly at universities in Africa.
+According to one estimate, in 1967, 796 refugee students from southern Africa were enrolled in American universities, and an estimated 750–1000 secondary school students in Africa were eligible for university education in the United States, plus those on other continents.
+These numbers were infinitesimally small compared with the overall number of refugees.
+Nevertheless, some who worked in the field of refugee education claimed that the numbers were sufficient because very few refugees had the necessary prior knowledge to be accepted into university, and only slightly more had the prior education to access secondary school.